pythonandchips/make-private/README.md

 ```

-If you require to make a property publicaly readable set the method to public
+If you require to make a property publicly readable set the method to public

 ```ruby
 require 'make-private'